dkuehlwein/afeaf/docs/vision.md

 4. **Collaboration**: Humans and AI work together, each focusing on their strengths

 # Implementation Examples
++Note: Nova is a personal AI assistant, designed to assist individual users with contextual tasks such as responding to emails, scheduling meetings, and coordinating workflows.
+The following examples illustrate how personalized AI assistance enhances productivity and collaboration.

 ## Example 1: Adding a New Tool - The PowerPoint Analyzer